-Partners often seek counseling when they feel misunderstood, frustrated, or deeply hurt.
+Partners often seek marriage counseling when they feel misunderstood, frustrated, or deeply hurt.
 Others seek counseling when they feel a profound sense of sadness in their relationships.
 Often, these feelings are not new, but have been stewing for years.
 This is why couples that enter counseling early stand a better chance of saving their marriages.

 It's not wrong; it's just not realistic to think it will be that way all the time.
 The first step to saving or restoring a marriage requires both partners to confront reality.
 There is no such thing as eternal marital bliss.
 Marriage requires work.
 It requires commitment.
 It is a conscious choice by both partners to suspend their respective egos in favor of the marriage.
 Quite often, this means agreeing to give up having to be "right" in the relationship.
 Without such agreement, counseling can be futile.